-- Pairing suggestions: Other than a glass of crisp white wine, grilled zucchini, salad with healthy Caesar dressing, or your favorite whole grain pasta like spaghetti or linguine would go so well!
+- Pairing suggestions: Other than a glass of crisp white wine, grilled zucchini, healthy Caesar salad, spaghetti squash noodles or your favorite whole grain pasta like spaghetti or linguine would go so well!

-This one pan chicken and tomatoes is so versatile, it will go with so many of the favorite side dishes.
+This chicken and tomato recipe is so versatile, it will go with so many of the favorite side dishes.

 - Roasted asparagus – A simple and healthy side dish, serve with a squeeze of lemon and enjoy.